mrezabayat/iamsorush/content/posts/yagni-kiss-principle.md

 }
 ```

-Let's assume that is all about it, and there is not any plan to extend it so why should you bother creating an interface for it where it adds complexity to the code.
-However, if from beginning we know there is a hierarchy of derived classes, then we would consider an Interface.
+Let's assume that is all about it, and there is not any plan to extend Point class so why should you bother creating an interface for it where it adds complexity to the code.
+However, if from beginning we know there is a hierarchy of derived classes, then we would consider an interface.

 5-	Try to inject/initialise an object’s dependencies, properties and fields when its constructor called.
-So, when you debug them, you know where to start.
+Therefore, when you debug them, you know where to start.

-6-	Avoid public variables.
+6-	Avoid global variables (it's a C/C++ feature).
 They can be changed anywhere in the software and hard to track.

 7-	Avoid as much as possible nested *if statements*.
 Each *if statement* creates different path for the application to run through, so it becomes harder for readers to follow.
 The exception to this is when there are several conditions in a method but all serve the same purpose, for example, when you check whether different parameters are null.